-It’s almost time to finish your holiday shopping, but if you or someone you know has hearing loss, you could still be trying to find that perfect gift.
+It’s almost time to start (or finish!) your seasonal shopping, but if you or someone you know has hearing loss, that perfect gift could be causing a holiday-sized headache.
 That’s where our holiday hearing gift guide can help.

 Gifts to Help Hearing

 A lot of hearing technology is pricey.
 Personal FM systems or assistive listening devices can be a bit steep to buy without professional input.
 The CaptionCall telephone, however, can make a great surprise.
 Easy to use, the CaptionCall is designed specifically for the hard of hearing, a phone with a display of scrolling text so you can “better understand the conversation.”

 Phone apps make great under-the-radar presents.
 Apps can help with hearing aid connectivity (such as the Oticon ON App), speech to text, sound application, and decibel readings.
 Get a few and turn your phone into a traveling hearing center.

 For some perspective, consider a book about the challenges or landscapes of hearing loss.
 From self-help to fiction, Goodreads has a list to start.

 For more ideas, check out HearingLikeMe’s great blog about hearing-specific gear.
 They cover everything from toys to travel pouches to film recommendations.

 Or maybe you can create and print out a hand-made gift card or coupon, one that might say something like: “Redeem for one trip to the audiologist.”
 That way, you or your loved one can — at your convenience — head on in and test the latest in hearing healthcare technology, tune-up your existing devices, or stock up on small accessories and batteries.